codewars/docs/content/recipes/authoring/kata-snippets/description.md

 ## General

 - Some of these guidelines do not apply to every type of kata.
-Use where applicable, so not use where not.
+Use where applicable, do not use where not.
 - Keep as language neutral as possible
 - Descriptions should be written in English.
 Proofread, ask for help if necessary.
 - Ask others if it's clear enough, consider their suggestions